Shoreline Demonstration Site Network

 3. Esopus Meadows Preserve – Sven Hoeger

-Additional information on Harlem River Park: Designing the Edge, Creating a Living Urban Shore at Harlem River Park
+4. Harlem River Park: Designing the Edge, Creating a Living Urban Shore at Harlem River Park

 Using a simple assessment form and rating system, the Demonstration Site Network Advisory Committee (formed in the winter of 2012) created a methodology for selecting demonstration sites.
 The team has identified shoreline projects representing the best management practices for protecting the ecology of the Hudson River while providing adequate protection through engineering, and increasing adaptability for the challenges of climate change.

+Do you know of a project that exemplifies Sustainable Shorelines best management practices?
 If you have a site you would like to submit, please fill out the Site Assessment Form.